nschlia/ffmpegfs/README.md

 * **Work on version 1.98 (2.0 pre-release) now in progress.**

 I am currently preparing the new 2.0 release.
-The only thing that is missing is direct access to HLS segements.
-Currently, when e.g. segmement no. 300 is opened one has to wait until segment 1 to 299 have been created.
+The only thing that is missing is direct access to HLS segments.
+Currently, when e.g. segment no. 300 is opened one has to wait until 1 to 299 have been created.
 Obviously it would be more efficient to instantly transcode no. 300 instead.

 Once this is implemented and after a stabilisation phase V2.0 will finally see the light.